 IBM Aspera Connect Server is a web-based file server that enables file access through a browser, and transfers files using the IBM Aspera Connect Browser Plug-in.
 Additionally, you can set up HTTP Fallback to establish HTTP- or HTTPS-based file transfers with clients that don't have FASP connectivity.

 To install Connect Server, log into your computer with root permissions, and follow the steps below.

-When downloaded, run the installer using the following commands and with the proper administrative permissions.
+To run the installer, use the following commands with the proper administrative permissions.
 Replace the file name accordingly.

 $ rpm -Uvh aspera-entsrv-version.rpm